-- 1. In the Web Security manager, go to Policy Management > Policies. - 2.
+- 1. Go to the Policy Management > Policies page. - 2.
 Under the list of existing policies, click Add.
 The Add Policy page appears. - 3.
 Give the new policy the name Research Assistants. - 4.
 Provide a brief description for the new policy (for example, "For student research assistants, enforces the Education-Only category filter"). - 5.
 Mark the Base on existing policy check box, and then select the Default policy from the drop-down list. - 6.
 Click OK to cache your changes and go to the Edit Policy page.